mdzaid1299/kriya-powered-by-typescript/README.md

 Convert the Kriya app created in JavaScript to TypeScript. ​​Add a decorator to the created class to profile the app performance using the instructions given below.
 Task Board Render should still display the data in the following format:
 ![](images/kriya-task-board.png)

-### Before getting started

-- Ensure you have the access to the GitHub boilerplate link​
+### Follow these instructions to complete the exercise:

 - Install Typescript on your system using NPM

-### Follow these instructions to complete the exercise:

 - Use appropriate data types for all the data used in the solution​
 - Avoid using **any** type unless you are not sure about the data type
 - Create model class for the Board,List and Card